gingerjx/BeChef/README.md

 ![search](screenshots/search.png)

 This view provides toggled search panel.
 By clicking `Order by` we are fetching recipes in order.
-Order checkbox indicate ascending or descending order and below options indicate column.
+Order checkbox indicates ascending or descending order and below options indicates column.
 By clicking `Filter by` we are fetching recipes filtered by data from `Filter by` section.

 ## Add recipe